Comparison of Android e-reader software: Book source management features

+Text To Speech features

 Other software e-book readers for Android

 Other e-book readers for Android devices include: BookShout!, Nook e-Reader applications for third party devices and OverDrive Media Console.
 Additionally, Palmbookreader reads some formats (such as PDB and TXT) on Palm OS and Android devices.
 The Readmill app, introduced in February 2011, reads numerous formats on Android and iOS devices but shut down July 1, 2014.
 Another popular app Bluefire Reader was removed from Google Play Store in 2019.